axe-api/axe-api/readme.md

 You have two database tables; `users` and `posts`.
 These tables are related to each other and we aim that create a **Rest API** for basic **CRUD** endpoints.

-The only thing to do is creating models like the following example;
+The only thing to do is creating models like the following example:

 ```ts
 class User extends Model {